Article · Mar 20, 2026

 .upsert({ user_id, role }, { onConflict: 'user_id,role' });

 user_id,role was the old constraint’s column list.
 The new constraint covers just user_id.
-Postgres looks for a UNIQUE constraint over (user_id, role) and finds none, so it rejects the query.
+Postgres looks for a UNIQUE constraint over (user_id, role), finds none, and rejects the query.

-The call site looked fine on a code review.
-The migration looked fine on a code review.
-The bug only existed at the join between them, which neither reviewer was looking at.
+The call site looked fine in a code review.
+The migration looked fine in a code review.
+The bug only existed at the join between them, and neither reviewer was looking there.

-Why TypeScript and the build pipeline cannot catch it
+Why TypeScript and the build pipeline miss this

-supabase gen types typescriptto produce types from your live Postgres schema, the generated file describes table shapes (column names, column types).
-It does not include a closed enum of validonConflictstrings for each table. - The build pipeline does not run the migration and then re-run all upserts.
-Migrations and application code travel through CI together but are never composed.
-The migration “succeeds” if the SQL is valid; the application code “succeeds” if it type-checks and builds.
-Nothing in CI says “given the new schema, would every upsert call still find its constraint?”
+supabase gen types typescript, the generated file describes table shapes: column names, column types.
+It does not include a closed enum of validonConflictstrings per table. - CI does not compose migrations with application code.
+The migration “succeeds” if the SQL is valid.
+The application code “succeeds” if it type-checks and builds.
+Nothing says “given the new schema, would every upsert call still find its constraint?”

 A few teams have built custom helpers that wrap .upsert with a typed parameter constrained to known column sets.
-They are good.
-They are also not standard.
+They work.
+They are not standard.
 If you are starting fresh today, write one.
 If you are auditing an inherited codebase, you are dealing with the raw shape.

 The five-minute grep that prevents the regression